ColOfAbRiX/the-road-to-fp/07_advanced_functions.md

 val manualEtaExpansion = aMethod _
 ```

-Eta expansion (manual or automatic) works by wrapping the call of the method inside a `Function*`
+Eta expansion (manual or automatic) works by wrapping the call of the method inside a _FunctionN_
 object.
 In the example above, the function `manualEtaExpansion` is translated into something like:

 ```scala